Dellingr CubeSat Demonstration Mission

 - Dellingr already serves as a testament to the unique challenges associated with packing big science in a small box.
 Keeping it alive and running for this long was an important goal — a standard mission lifetime for CubeSats has not been validated, and Dellingr's mission may help establish a benchmark.
 The team successfully achieved a resilient spacecraft mission, while still maintaining the low-cost aspect that is the hallmark of CubeSats.
 The value of the mission extends to others: papers are already being published outlining best practices learned from the mission, and these lessons learned have contributed to the successful proposals of three new Goddard CubeSat missions: petitSat, GTOSat and BurstCube.

 • August 2018: Despite multiple hardware anomalies and failures Dellingr continues to operate in the summer of 2018.
-We are commissioning the INMS neutral mode, which involves activation of an ionization filament.
+We are commissioning the INMS neutral mode, which involves the activation of an ionization filament.
 The key to Dellingr's continued operation is that the most critical subsystems – communication, power and C&DH – still function.
 With a limited budget and tight schedule, we made the strategic decision to focus most of the extensive ground testing on ensuring the reliability of those three subsystems, and it has paid off for the mission.
 The ACS system was the last one to be fully integrated and tested; it was also the most difficult and costly subsystem to perform end-to-end tests on to uncover hardware or software issues.
-The team strategy for reducing ACS risk and controlling test cost was to focus on sun-pointing mode reliability.
+The team strategy for reducing ACS risk and controlling test costs was to focus on sun-pointing mode reliability.
 If Dellingr could sun-point and stay power positive, then we could use our ability to upload software patches to correct pointing or other issues in the control system software. — However, we had not expected that so many hardware issues would affect Dellingr.
 Still, this on-orbit flexibility was the lifesaving feature that allowed us to continue operations and work around these discrete ACS component issues as well.
-The bottom line is that this "architecture of resiliency" is always a good thing to build into your CubeSat mission, and the low costs of subsystem components such as sun sensors makes it easy to add in extra hardware.
+The bottom line is that this "architecture of resiliency" is always a good thing to build into your CubeSat mission, and the low costs of subsystem components such as sun sensors make it easy to add in extra hardware.
 19)

-- Dellingr was primarily an engineering demonstration mission, but also contained two science instruments: a boom-mounted fluxgate magnetometer, and a novel gated time-of-flight ion-neutral mass spectrometer (INMS).
+- Dellingr was primarily an engineering demonstration mission but also contained two science instruments: a boom-mounted fluxgate magnetometer, and a novel gated time-of-flight ion-neutral mass spectrometer (INMS).
 The INMS is a key instrument for future ionospheric Heliophysics missions and validating the instrument and characterizing its performance was a key post-launch mission objective.
 Dellingr was designed to keep the INMS entrance aperture, located on the +Y 2U face, in the ram-pointed direction – i.e. pointed in the direction of spacecraft motion – so that ionospheric particles could enter the aperture to be measured.
-This orientation required an active attitude-control subsystems with several key components in order to achieve the desired control.
+This orientation required active attitude-control subsystems with several key components in order to achieve the desired control.
 The instrument required several weeks of outgassing before we could turn on the high-voltage, a delay that impacted our ability to turn on the instrument given spacecraft anomalies that appeared soon after launch.

 - A primary feature of the FDC (Failure Detection and Correction) scheme for Dellingr consisted of a 25-hour reset that power cycled the spacecraft.
-The spacecraft is reset as part of daily operations, so that it does not interfere with planned activities.
+The spacecraft is reset as part of daily operations so that it does not interfere with planned activities.
 There is also a 25-hour reset that will power-cycle the spacecraft if the daily reset fails to reset the spacecraft or the spacecraft exits the daily operations cycle.
 The 25-hour counter restarts every time the spacecraft reboots.
-This power cycle was intended to automatically clear any potential issues and single event upsets, while also reducing the FDC development effort.
+This power cycle was intended to automatically clear any potential issues and single-event upsets, while also reducing the FDC development effort.
 While the 25-hour reset rescued the satellite on more than 1 occasion, it sometimes made troubleshooting and scheduling more difficult in other situations.

 - An important aspect of lessons learned from Dellingr operations is the difference between making a spacecraft mission reliable versus making it resilient.
 From the standpoint of achieving mission success with an appropriate and tolerable level of risk and resource expenditure, it is potentially more cost-effective to focus on resiliency rather than exclusively on reliability.